 19. Representation: Governing Council rules provide that all divisional appeal processes should ensure that the student has the right to a hearing before the divisional appeals committee in person, with or without counsel or other advisor, and to call evidence and present argument in person or by counsel.

 20. Conflict of Interest Involving GDAAC Members: Any conflict of interest or perceived conflict of interest should be declared and/or identified and committee members replaced by the Chair of the Department, as necessary.
 The appellant must also be provided with an opportunity to identify conflicts of interest and request that an alternate member be selected.
 The appellant retains the right to proceed without a student member of the committee.
 In such a case, the student member will be replaced with an additional faculty member.
 The appellant shall be informed in advance of the membership of the Committee that will hear the appeal.
 See also clauses #9 above and #25 below.

 21. Powers of the Chair of the Committee:

-(a) The Chair of the Committee may determine all procedural matters that may arise concerning the appeal, including whether there will be an oral hearing and/or a review of written materials and the admissibility of evidence.
+(a) The Chair of the Committee may determine all procedural matters that may arise concerning the appeal.
 All parties will be duly informed.